How to access CHILD Cohort Study data

 The request for data will be reviewed at the NCC, and a decision made in a timely manner where there are no issues regarding ownership, conflicting requests, or suggestions of ‘data-mining’ raising concern.

-4. Complete a MITA: If the request is approved, before it can be fulfilled a Material and Information Transfer Agreement (MITA) must be established between McMaster University (the provider institution) and the requester’s institution, and signed by authorised representatives of both institutions as well as the CHILD Study Director and the recipient scientist.
+4. Complete a MITA: If the request is approved, before it can be fulfilled a Material and Information Transfer Agreement (MITA) must be established between McMaster University (the provider institution) and the requester’s institution, and signed by authorised representatives of both institutions as well as the Study Director and the recipient scientist.

 With the MITA in place and the request approved, the Study’s Data Manager will clarify any technical uncertainties in the request and the formatting of the outputs, and will provide the data within a reasonable time frame to the requesting investigator(s).

-5. Provide the resulting data set to CHILD: Data analyzed by investigators remains the property of the CHILD Study, and investigators are required to provide the NCC with documentation of derived data arising from analyses conducted using CHILD data.
+5. Provide the resulting data set to CHILD: Data analyzed by investigators remains the property of the CHILD Cohort Study, and investigators are required to provide the NCC with documentation of derived data arising from analyses conducted using CHILD data.
 It is not sufficient to provide the NCC with the final publication emerging from data analyses; a full data set, including derived variables, must be provided.

-6. Submit a Manuscript Proposal: If the study’s results are being considered for publication, the requesting individual or group of investigators must first submit to the NCC a Manuscript Proposal for review by the CHILD Study’s Publication Committee.
+6. Submit a Manuscript Proposal: If the study’s results are being considered for publication, the requesting individual or group of investigators must first submit to the NCC a Manuscript Proposal for review by the CHILD Cohort Study’s Publication Committee.

 PROJECT PROPOSAL, DATA REQUEST & MANUSCRIPT PROPOSAL DOCUMENTS

 The Material and Information Transfer Agreement (MITA) sample below is offered for planning purposes only.
 Do not use this document to prepare an actual agreement.
-For more information about the MITA, contact staff at the CHILD Study’s National Coordinating Centre.
+For more information about the MITA, contact staff at the CHILD Cohort Study’s National Coordinating Centre.